Tuesday, April 8, 2025

 In addition to way-cool exhibits, BMA offers a variety of interesting events for adults, teens, and kids.
 These include talks, performances, films, and workshops that enhance the museum’s current exhibits and permanent collection.
 Every month, there's also free First Saturdays which usually feature music, dancing and a film, plus museum admission.

 Editor's Note: Some of these wonderful, special museum events are free with admission, others require a separate ticket and/or booking in advance.
 Be sure to check the museum's website.
 And, when you enter any museum, be sure to read the signs ("suggested" admission means pay any amount not the $20+ listed).
 Also, many museums have free or "pay what you wish" evenings starting at around 5pm.
 The Metropolitan Museum ticket includes same-day admission to The Met Cloisters.
-Of course, during COVID, some events may be online only.
+Some events may also be offered online.

 No comments: